ancap-ch/from-en/ur-IN/Universally Preferable Behaviour/p01_ch02_internal.md

 Similarly, if an engineer submits a plan for a bridge, the first criterion that must be satisfied is whether or not the bridge will stand.
 Other considerations such as longevity, aesthetics and so on will only apply if the bridge is physically viable to begin with.

-It would be illogical – not to mention highly unproductive – to build a bridge out of random materials, using random “calculations,” in order to find out whether or not it will stand.
+It would be illogical – not to mention highly unproductive – to build a bridge out of random materials, using random “calculations”, in order to find out whether or not it will stand.
 Since physical laws are consistent and universal, it is relatively easy to figure out whether or not a bridge will stand *before* building it.

 There are two ways to determine the viability of the bridge before building it.
 The first is to look for internal inconsistencies within the premises and calculations that claim to support the viability of the bridge.
 If there are significant errors in the calculations justifying the weight that the bridge can support, then the bridge will likely be either over-designed, or under-designed.
 If erroneous mathematical calculations result in a strength of minus fifty tons per square foot at any part of the bridge, then it certainly will not stand – or, if it does, its viability will be only accidental, and not reproducible.